Homebase Vs. Quickbooks (2026)

 Paychecks processed with Homebase Payroll

-TL;DR: Homebase vs. QuickBooks in 30s or less
+Homebase vs. QuickBooks in 30 seconds

-• Hourly shifts with frequent schedule changes
+• Run hourly shifts with frequent schedule changes

-• Employee-driven shift trades and coverage
+• Rely on shift trades, open shifts, and last-minute coverage

-• QuickBooks Online already manages your books
+• Already use QuickBooks Online to manage your books

-• Same-day deposits and tax penalty protection
+• Need same-day direct deposits and tax penalty protection

-• Project billing with job costing capabilities
+• Do project billing with job costing

-• Field teams need timesheet verification
+• Have field teams who need timesheet verification tied to accounting workflows

-• Multi-entity financial consolidation required
+• Require multi-entity financial consolidation

 What is Homebase?